seanocali/TiltedControls/README.md

 ---
 #### SelectNextTrigger

  For MVVM.
-Bind this to a viewmodel property and you can call 'ChangeSelection(false)' method whenever you change its value to anything other than null.
+Bind this to a viewmodel property and you can call 'ChangeSelection(false)' whenever you change its value to anything other than null.

 ##### Example:  Bind to a property like this (One-Way) and call OnPropertyChanged to trigger it.